Top of the World (1997 film)

-Top of the World is a 1997 film directed by Sidney J. Furie and starring Peter Weller, Dennis Hopper and Tia Carrere.
-It also features David Alan Grier, Cary-Hiroyuki Tagawa, Peter Coyote and Joe Pantoliano.
-The plot is set in Las Vegas.
+Top of the World is a 1997 American action film directed by Sidney J. Furie and starring Peter Weller, Dennis Hopper and Tia Carrere.
+The supporting cast features David Alan Grier, Joe Pantoliano, Cary-Hiroyuki Tagawa, Peter Coyote, Martin Kove, and Ed Lauter.
+In the film, disgraced ex-cop Ray Mercer (Weller) and his wife Rebecca (Carrere) are trapped in a Las Vegas casino under siege by criminals, and must fight their way out.

+The film was produced by Millenium Films and distributed by Trimark Pictures.
+In the United States, Top of the World bypassed theatrical distribution and was released direct-to-video on September 26, 1998.

 Plot

 In Las Vegas for a quickie divorce, a just-paroled ex-cop and his wife wander into the Cowboy Country Casino, run by the shady Charles Atlas.
 They win big, right as the casino is being robbed.
 The police believe their big win was a staged diversion and the two of them become suspects.
 Over the course of the evening and next morning, the two attempt to escape the surrounded casino and prove their innocence, as well as save their marriage.